 A coconut is all of these: a seed, a fruit and a nut!
 Coconut is a seed because it is the reproductive part of the tree, coconut is a fruit because it is a fibrous one-seeded drupe and coconut is a nut because a loose definition of a nut is nothing but a one-seeded ‘fruit’.

-Composition of Coconuts
+Composition Of Coconuts

-Some would say that a coconut is basically a nut, as the name ‘coconut’ might suggest, while others would claim that it is a fruit or a seed.
+Some would say that a coconut is basically a nut, as the name ‘coconut’ might suggest, while others claim that it is a fruit or a seed.
 But what is the right answer here?